oldmartijntje/virtual-assistant/README.md

 ## my todo list:
 - help give default values of paramaters
 - list a list of all categories
-- test it with normal text that is no command
+- test it with normal text that is no command, and empty input
 - import command packs
 - update default commands using Update command
 - add param to loadDefaultCommands to auto import imported commands